Len Dawson, Kansas City Chiefs quarterback and broadcasting legend, dies at 87

 “I was into working,” Dawson said with a laugh in 2017, when the broadcasting booth at Arrowhead Stadium was formally dedicated to him.
 “Because my parents didn’t have a whole lot and they taught me something: ‘If you want something, find a way to earn it to get it done.’”

 Dawson was a color commentator for the Chiefs radio broadcasts on the Chiefs radio network from 1984 through 2017.
-His broadcast play-by-play partner for 24 of those years, Mitch Holthus, was a long-time admirer.
+Play-by-play man Mitch Holthus, who grew up in western Kansas, was his broadcasting partner for 24 years and a long-time admirer.

-"I made sure my mom made a crude, stitched jersey with 1 and 6 on it because I wanted to be Lenny Dawson," said Holthus, referring to Dawson's jersey No. 16.
+“I made sure my mom made a crude, stitched jersey with 1 and 6 on it because I wanted to be Lenny Dawson,” Holthus said, referring to Dawson’s jersey No. 16.

 Dawson was a first-round draft pick out of Purdue by the Pittsburgh Steelers in 1957 but was unable to get any significant playing time with the Steelers or in his two years with the Cleveland Browns in 1960 and 1961.